Artist's impression Frater Lane

 The vision for Waikanae is that the town centre has an arts and cultural focus, and will meet the needs of the surrounding community with local services, community and commercial activities.
 The historic village connection with the Whakarongotai Marae will be reflected in the development of a ‘cultural thread’ walkway through the town centre.
 Mahara Place will provide a sense of place that people can strongly associate with and feel part of.
 Improved pedestrian access and better connections to the railway station will make it easier to get around.

 Our plans to transform the Waikanae town centre remain flexible and adaptable to commercial opportunities within the town centre.
 This year we'll be progressing our plans to improve pedestrian connections to and from the transport hub to the town centre.

 Te Āti Awa Town Centres Working Group has continued to provide guidance to us on our town centres transformation project.
 Our discussions have helped inform a programme of works that will embed the cultural identity, history and heritage of Te Āti Awa ki Whakarongotai in the Waikanae area.

-Together we are now focusing on the cultural thread project which includes better integrating Whakarongotai Marae with the Waikanae town centre.
+Together we are now focusing on the cultural thread project which includes better integrating Waikanae town centre with Whakarongotai Marae .
 This will involve creating gardens for people to sit and relax, paving and improved street lighting to anchor the Marae to the old SH1 via Frater Lane.